Klasmart-Engineering/user-service/documents/rfc/035-SWITCHABLE-CONFIGURATIONS-OF-VALIDATIONS-BY-ENV-VARIABLES.md

 The effect of this is that if we specify EMAIL_ONLY it will become a validation error if an attempt at creating a user using a phone number is attempted.

+The idea is that is very easy to understand and add a new similar option without creating a rats nest of unmaintainable code.
 ### Acknowledgements
 Thanks to Richard Sommerville for the code suggestions.